 Bank fraud is becoming rampant, especially with people falling for cheap scams online.

-According to CardRates, credit card fraud has risen by 161% in 2020 compared to subsequent years.
+According to CardRates, credit card fraud rose by 161% in 2020 compared to subsequent years.
 The reason is that criminals are exploring more ways to convince unsuspecting cardholders or bank account owners to reveal their bank details.

 Meanwhile, what can someone do with your bank account number?
 Can someone withdraw money from your bank without an ATM card?
 Read the publications to widen your knowledge of credit and debit card frauds.